What the study found

-What the study found: The paper reports an eleven-level single-phase multilevel inverter for solar PV applications and compares its performance with nonlinear loads and with R, RL, and induction motor loads.
-The study also reports total harmonic distortion (THD) as part of the comparison.
+The study reports an eleven-level multilevel inverter for solar PV applications and compares its performance with R, RL, and induction motor loads.
+The abstract says the proposed system was verified by simulation and that the results were validated and discussed.

-What worked and what didn't: The abstract says the proposed inverter system was simulated, and the simulation results were validated and discussed.
-It states that fast transient response was obtained, but it does not provide numerical THD values or detailed comparisons in the abstract.
+The abstract says the proposed inverter system was compared with R, RL, and induction motor loads to determine THD.
+It also states that the verified simulation results were validated and discussed, but it does not provide the numerical outcomes in the available summary.

-What to keep in mind: The available summary is brief and does not describe the full control scheme, detailed simulation settings, or quantitative results.
-Limitations are not described in the abstract.
+The available abstract does not give specific THD values, detailed simulation settings, or quantitative comparisons.
+Limitations are not described in the available summary.

 Key points